bytesfield/sweet-pipeline/README.md

 };
 ```

-Now using pipeline to return the service that first return a true response
+Now using pipeline to return the service that first return a true response.

 ```javascript
 const firstService = new FirstService();